Learn more about the best watercolor supplies for beginners. Buying new art supplies is the best.

 Tape is used to hold down the paper to prevent it from warping.

-Some artists prefer masking tape, but I love using washi tape because it doesn't damage the paper and it's super cheap.
+Some artists prefer masking tape, but I love using washi tape because it doesn’t damage the paper, and it’s super cheap.

 You Might Also Like: